MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureInternalLoadBalancerConfig.md

 ## DESCRIPTION
 The **New-AzureInternalLoadBalancerConfig** cmdlet creates an **InternalLoadBalancerConfig** object.
-You can use an internal load balancer configuration when you create an azure_2 virtual machine deployment.
+You can use an internal load balancer configuration when you create an Azure virtual machine deployment.

 ## EXAMPLES